tidwall/json.c/README.md

 - **Portable.** Uses standard C.
 - Parses and validates UTF-8.
 - Access elements using a dot path syntax.
-- Works directly with the raw JSON.
+- Works directly on the raw JSON.
 - Uses no memory allocations.

 The primary goal of this library is to provide a set of functions for